1211104623/Starter-Kit-master/README.md

 # Alien vs. Zombie

-A C++ game that is similar to Alien Path that you can find on Google Play/App Store.
+A C++ game named Alien vs Zombie that is similar to Alien Path.
 The game requires the players to eliminate the zombies on the game board by cleverly navigating the aliens on a path to destroy the invading robots.
+Please read the user manual before starting the game.

-You may add one signature screenshot of your program here or above the title.
-Check out [this tutorial](https://www.digitalocean.com/community/tutorials/markdown-markdown-images) to learn how to do it.
+A signature screenshot of our program.
+Check out [the screenshot](/images/Screenshot_20230201_125103.png).

-Please provide the YouTube link to your [Video Demo](https://youtube.com).
+Please provide the YouTube link to your [Video Demo](https://youtu.be/z1iKqUoXnW4).

 ## Compilation Instructions